 The Coco Chanel of Decorating

-Though to many people Draper’s work was a sensation, the legendary architect Frank Lloyd Wright called her “the inferior desecrator”.
+Though for many people Draper’s work was a sensation, the legendary architect Frank Lloyd Wright called her “the inferior desecrator”.
 Despite Wright’s dislike for Draper’s style, her influence can still be seen in color and textural combinations throughout America and the world.

 The Queen of Color and Texture